The best and worst exercises for back pain

 Do instead: Walking, swimming or yoga

 As you already know, you can benefit from stretching and exercising and what’s more, relieve your back pain.
 However, always keep in mind, that even simple at-home strengthening and stretching exercises must be done properly!
 Otherwise, you can harm yourself and worsen your back pain.
-If you have any questions about the kind of exercises you should do for your back pain or whether you need medical attention, visit our great spine surgeon in Palm Beach County.
+If you have any questions about the kind of exercises you should do for your back pain or whether you need medical attention, visit a spine specialist.

 Learn more about Dr. Matthew Hepler – Spine Surgeon Boynton Beach